 The mission of the New Mexico BLM Fire, Fuels, and Aviation Program is to provide professional, effective, and safe fire suppression and fuels management services to help the BLM and its interagency partners meet their objectives.

-BLM has fire management responsibility on 13.5 million acres of public land in New Mexico.
-With a fleet of 13 engines, we respond to an average of 300 wildfires per year that occur on both public, state and private lands as a result of our mutual aid agreements with other agencies.
-We also manage the Roswell Air Tanker Base, a reload base for large air tankers and host to single engine air tankers (SEAT’s) during periods of peak fire activity.
-Implementing fire prevention activities to reduce the number of human-caused fires is also a program priority.
+BLM has fire management responsibility on 13.5 million acres of public land on four districts in New Mexico.
+With a fleet of 14 engines, we respond to an average of 300 wildfires per year that occur on both public, State, and private lands as a result of our mutual aid agreements with other agencies.
+We also manage the Roswell Air Tanker Base, a reload base for large air tankers and host to single engine air tankers during periods of peak fire activity.
+Implementing fire prevention activities to reduce the number of human-caused fires is also a Program priority.

 Interested in Applying for A Firefighting Position?

 This is the place to do it.
 At times, there can be several jobs to choose from across the country.
 Find out more by going to Fire jobs website.